TICF — Communication

 The Stress Lens

-Focus: Recognizing stress responses and preventing misinterpretation.
+Focus: Recognizing stress responses and shifting from judgment to understanding.

 Module Two